Rockridge/ Temescal

 Temescal’s to the south of Rockridge, and west of Oakland’s Piedmont Avenue neighborhood.

-Cholita Linda’s Latin food is a favorite of ours; Doña Tomás (Dona Savitsky and Thomas Schnetz) is known for distinctive Mexican cuisine.
-They also own Tacubaya on 4th Street “la taqueria de doña tomás” and Flora (next to Fauna) is in the old Floral Depot, an extraordinary cobalt blue, silver trimmed art deco gem.
-Bakesale Betty has a great buttermilk fried chicken and cole slaw sandwich.
+Cholita Linda’s Latin food is a favorite of ours; Doña (Dona Savitsky and Thomas Schnetz) nearby on Piedmont Avenue is known for distinctive Mexican cuisine.
+They also own Tacubaya on 4th Street “la taqueria de doña tomás” and Palmetto (next to Duende) is in the old Floral Depot, an extraordinary cobalt blue, silver-trimmed art deco gem.
+Bakesale Betty has a great buttermilk fried chicken and coleslaw sandwich.

 Temescal has some venerable institutions … The Kingfish Pub & Cafe is a long-time neighborhood bar … with a jukebox and free popcorn.
 Hungry?
 Kingfish doesn’t serve food, but the Red Sea restaurant across the street will deliver.
 That’s not the only thing to come from across the street – the Kingfish building itself was physically moved from Claremont Avenue to its new current location on Telegraph.